 - Upload scanned photograph and signature in JPG/JPEG format

-- Size of scanned photograph should be between 10 to 100 KB
+- The size of the scanned photograph should be between 10 to 100 KB

-- Image Dimension of photograph should be 3.5 cm (width) x 4.5 cm (height)
+- The image Dimension of the photograph should be 3.5 cm (width) x 4.5 cm (height)

-- Size of scanned signature should be between 3 to 30 KB
+- The size of the scanned signature should be between 3 to 30 KB

-- Fill in the Online Application Form and note down Registration No./Application No.
+- Fill in the Online Application Form and note the Registration No./Application No.

 - Upload Scanned Images of your latest Photograph and your Signature.

-- Pay Examination Fee by e-challan or debit/credit card.
+- Pay the Examination Fee by e-challan or debit/credit card.

 Application Fee: